h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 gin-vue       1.0.0    gin-vue helps you configure many cloud native components including prometheus, grafana, nocalhost, etc.
 ```

-At present `gin-vue` is the only available stack.

 ## Create a project

 Use the stack you have chosen previously to create a heighliner project.